Chia-Network/pool-reference/README.md

 INFO:root:Obtaining balance: {'confirmed_wallet_balance': 0, 'max_send_amount': 0, 'pending_change': 0, 'pending_coin_removal_count': 0, 'spendable_balance': 0, 'unconfirmed_wallet_balance': 0, 'unspent_coin_count': 0, 'wallet_id': 1}
 ```

-8. Create a pool nft (on the farmer key) by doing `chia plotnft create -u http://127.0.0.1:80`, or whatever host:port you want
+8. Create a pool nft (on the farmer key) by doing `chia plotnft create -s pool -u http://127.0.0.1:80`, or whatever host:port you want
 to use for your pool.
 Approve it and wait for transaction confirmation.
 This url must match *exactly* with what the
    pool uses.